dfwu/dfwu.github.io/_posts/2020-02-08-orthography.markdown

 This sentence can mean two things: “The Vikings defeated their enemies” or “The Vikings persuaded their enemies.”
-Prosody is the only factor that distinguishes them: there is a greater break between _over_ and _their _in the former meaning than in the latter, and _over_ is more prominent in the former meaning than in the latter.
+Prosody is the only factor that distinguishes them: there is a greater break between _over_ and _their_ in the former meaning than in the latter, and _over_ is more prominent in the former meaning than in the latter.
 Clearly English orthography does not transcribe prosody, hence creating ambiguity with texts like (1).

 While sentence-level features such as prosody are under-documented, word-level features are often over-documented.
-In many writing systems, words with identical pronunciation but different meanings (homophones) may have different spellings, such as _there_ and _their_ in English.1
+In many writing systems, words with identical pronunciation but different meanings (homophones) may have different spellings, such as _there_ and _their_ in English.[^1]

 If the sole purpose of orthography is to record uttered sounds, then orthography should not bother to distinguish words with identical sounds because they are not distinguished in speech anyway.
 But this move makes sense if orthography is designed to avoid ambiguities, to ensure that a reader is not confused when reading a string of words.
-While ambiguities may arise in speech due to accidental homophony, they are avoided in writing whenever possible.2
+While ambiguities may arise in speech due to accidental homophony, they are avoided in writing whenever possible.[^2]